 Do You Have Legal Guidance?

-There are also various federal copyright and intellectual property laws in play—meaning that lawyers unfamiliar with this business will find it difficult to represent your interests successfully.
+There are also various federal copyright and intellectual property laws in play.
+So, lawyers unfamiliar with this business will find it difficult to represent your interests successfully.

-1. Decide What Kind of Record Company You Want To Run
+Decide What Kind of Record Company You Want To Run